- Who we work with

 Who are SportWorks

-SportWorks is an award winning social enterprise who, in 2021, supported over 5500 individuals aged 4-102 to improve health, gain qualifications and move into sustainable employment or further training.
+SportWorks is an award winning social enterprise who, in 2022, supported over 8,200 individuals aged 7 months-102 years, to improve health, gain qualifications and move into sustainable employment or further training.
 Our team passionately believes in the power sport has to effect positive social change, and in its ability to enrich the lives of individuals and entire communities.

 Since 2009 we’ve been designing and delivering award winning programmes which change lives.
 Through our diverse programmes, our work addresses health inequalities and contributes towards a healthier, more active nation.